 - Baseball or softball (throwing a ball overhead, repeatedly pitching)

 Is rotator cuff tendinitis similar to biceps tendinitis?

 Rotator cuff tendinitis is another namefor biceps tendinitis.
 They both refer to the pain and swelling on the cuff tendons and the bursa (fluid sack that helps cushion the joint).

 If you feel like you have biceps tendonitis, we highly recommend that you visit your doctor or therapist to get a professional assessment of your condition.

 The tests that the physician may conduct to confirm your condition are an X-ray, Magnetic Resonance Imaging (MRI), and ultrasound.

-Some of the available treatments for biceps tendinitis may include:
+Some of the available treatments for biceps tendonitis may include:

 - Icing the area.
 Using ice on the tender area will reduce swelling and decrease muscle spasms.
-You can use a cold pack by putting it in a bag and leaving it against your skin for 10 to 15 minutes (or up to 30 minutes if you want).
+You can use a cold pack by putting it in a bag and leaving it in the area for 10 to 15 minutes.

 - Rest.
 Biceps tendinitis occurs when you use your arm in a way that irritates the tendon.
 Reducing or modifying the activities that cause biceps tendinitis can help speed the healing process and prevent further injury.